 Cristina A. Andreescu, Ph.D.

 Dr. Andreescu received a B.A. with honors in Psychology from McMaster University in 2006 and a Ph.D. in Clinical Psychology from the University of Windsor in 2015.
 She completed her pre-doctoral residency at the London Health Sciences Consortium in London, Canada.
 Prior to her residency, she worked in a private practice and small community clinic specializing in treating anxiety, depression, post-traumatic stress disorder (PTSD) and eating disorders. including anorexia and bulimia.
-Dr. Andreescu is a member of the International OCD Foundation.
+Dr. Andreescu is a member of the International OCD Foundation and OCD North Carolina.

 Dr. Andreescu seeks to create a warm, collaborative, and respectful relationship with her clients.
 She believes that people best move towards growth in the context of a compassionate and supportive environment.
 Her approach is to empower individuals with the skills essential for conquering anxiety and OCD-related disorders.